 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Asheville is $106, while the average daily cost in Winston-Salem is $120.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Asheville and Winston-Salem in more detail.
+What follows is a categorical breakdown of travel costs for Asheville and Winston-Salem in more detail.

 Below are a few samples from actual travelers for food and meal costs in Asheville:

 Here are a few typical costs in Asheville for activities, ticket prices, and tours that come from previous visitors:

 Here are a few actual costs in Asheville for available activities, ticket prices, and tours: